 Hi, My name is Walt Fritz, and I teach all of the Foundations in Myofascial Release Seminars.
-I have been a PT since 1985 and engaged in myofascial release since 1992.
-I began teaching this work in 1995, at the time working for another nationally recognized teacher and in 2006 began my own line of trainings.
+I have been a PT since 1985 and engaged in myofascial release (MFR) since 1992.
+I began teaching this work in 1995, at the time working for another nationally recognized teacher, but in 2006 began my own line of seminars.
 Why did I start the Foundations brand of seminars?
 Simply because what was being taught at that time was, and still is, full of holes.
 It was effective work, but drifted off into some pretty crazy explanations that I found disconcerting.
 I sought to make myofascial release (MFR) more simple and credible and began to look for more plausible explanations within current anatomical and physiological understanding, rather than invent science to explain the work.

 To that end, I make a few promises: